BBodemann/nostr.style/README.md

 # nostr.style
-Future homne of the nostr.style relay
+Future home of the nostr.style relay